dybacz/periodic-table-quiz/README.md

 ### Media

-- The image used for the favicon and username input textbox are from [Icons-icons](https://icon-icons.com/icon/atom-sciencie-scientific/53030).
+- The image used for the favicon and username input textbox is from [Icons-icons](https://icon-icons.com/icon/atom-sciencie-scientific/53030).
-- The image used for the 'This content does not fit' alert are from [Iconefinder](https://www.iconfinder.com/icons/326583/orientation_rotation_screen_icon)
+- The image used for the 'This content does not fit' alert is from [Iconefinder](https://www.iconfinder.com/icons/326583/orientation_rotation_screen_icon)
+- The image used for the Quiz Complete Alert is from [unDraw](https://undraw.co/illustrations)